johannesamee/johannesamee-web/src/posts/5-color-gradients.md

 ---
-title: Color Gradients and Noise Experiments
+title: Color Gradients and Noise Experiments (Dummy Post)
 description: Tesing the color gradient and noise settings from open-props.
 date: '2024-6-26'
 categories: